In the wake of Tyre Nichols' death, past defeats on police reform haunt Congress

 And then, as before, negotiations fell apart along partisan lines, pushing the issue of police brutality to the back of the line of legislative priorities, underscoring again how Congress often fails to deliver solutions even when there is broad agreement on the problem.

 Nichols was hospitalized and died days later.
-Five police officers, who also are Black, have been fired and charged with second-degree murder and other offenses in his beating and death.
-On Monday, two more Memphis police officers were disciplined and three emergency medical technicians were fired in connection with the case.
+Five police officers, who also are Black, were fired and charged with second-degree murder and other offenses in his beating and death.
+On Monday, two more Memphis police officers were disciplined and three emergency medical technicians were fired in the case.

 Nichols’ parents are set to attend Biden’s State of the Union address next week, hoping to increase pressure on the president and Washington.